Deploying apps

 Refer to the documentation on buildpack language version updates for more information.

-Refer to the Cloud Foundry documentation for more information on how to specify a Ruby version [external link].
+Refer to the Cloud Foundry documentation on specifying a Ruby version for more information.

 Web servers